MerosCrypto/Meros/docs/Protocol/Merit.md

 - The header is valid.
 - contents is the result of a properly constructed Merkle tree.
 It should be noted the tree used to form contents must include automatically included predecessors.
-- verifiers is the result of a properly constructed Merkle tree.
 - significant is between 0 (exclusive) and 26280 (inclusive).
 - Every Transaction is unique.
 - Every Transaction has a Verification Packet involving Merit Holders not previously archived on the Blockchain.